-The perspective that ASN Bank applies here is that of the customer.
+The perspective that we apply here is that of the customer.
 Our customers do not want their money being used for the wrong activities; they want it to contribute to biodiversity improvement.
 We want to guarantee our customers that their contributions to preventing, remedying and reducing the biodiversity problem are as large as possible per euro saved or invested.
-At the same time, we want to achieve long-term returns that will safeguard a healthy future for ASN Bank, and we recognise the necessity of managing the funds entrusted in a manner that does justice to our customers' expectations.
+At the same time, we want to achieve long-term returns that will safeguard a healthy future for our bank, and we recognise the necessity of managing the funds entrusted in a manner that does justice to our customers' expectations.